Most security tools can't see inside the browser, where attackers hide malicious code in website scripts that go unmonitored.

 Static scanning powered by threat intelligence from our network.

 Unlike modern operating systems, browsers do not have native support for 3rd party security vendors.
 CSP and SRI only cover so much, so we got to get creative.
 Most client-side detections using JavaScript in the browser are easy to reverse engineer and circumvent.
 Unfortunately, too strict client-side detections could break some client-side libraries.
-What a script for client-side security essentially does is wrap APIs that can be used by bad actors and monitor which scripts use them.
+What a script for client-side security does is wrap APIs that can be used by bad actors and monitor which scripts use them.
 The problem is that not every script plays nicely with that.
 So for that reason, we've taken a much more elaborate approach for the most security conscious users.
-By combining the detections in the browser with detections on our own engine using our proprietary gate-keeping engine we create a balanced best of all worlds scenario.
+By combining the detections in the browser with detections on our own engine we create a balanced best of all worlds scenario.
 Balancing detection ability with ease of use with resilience and ultimately giving the customer the ability to choose the approach.

 Our approach delivers advantages traditional tools can't match.
 We combine real user sessions with AI powered script analysis to gain a complete view of script behavior.